For the Latest Information on COVID-19 in the USA, see:

 BHTY recognizes speed to publication is important to authors.
 Once a submission has been accepted for peer review, two (2) to three (3) expert reviewers are asked to assess the merits of the work and provide feedback.
 Reviewer feedback is communicated to the corresponding author by the Managing Editor.

 Two peer reviewers must accept the paper for publication, or provide commentary for revisions requiring a resubmission.
-If we do not possess board expertise to conduct a review, we will ask the author for suggestions for expert reviewers, and invite them to act as expert guest reviewer for the submission.
+If we do not possess board expertise to conduct a review, we will ask the author for suggestions for expert reviewers, and invite them to act as expert guest reviewer for the submission following BHTY requirements.
 This may delay the review process.
 The managing editor will inform authors to expect delays if inviting a guest reviewer is required.
+These editors may be on boarded as journal reviewers.

 Why are Manuscripts Rejected?